Virus fight stalls in early hot spots New York, New Jersey

 ALBANY, N.Y.
 (AP) — A year after becoming a global epicenter of the coronavirus pandemic, New York and New Jersey are back atop the list of U.S. states with the highest rates of infection.

 Even as the vaccination campaign has ramped up, the number of new infections in New Jersey has crept up by 37% in a little more than a month, to about 23,600 every seven days.
-About 50,000 people per week in New York are testing positive for the virus, a number that hasn’t much changed since mid-February.
+About 54,600 people in New York tested positive for the virus in the last week, a number that has begun to inch up recently.

 The two states now rank No. 1 and 2 in new infections per capita among U.S. states.
 New Jersey has been reporting about 647 new cases for every 100,000 residents over the past 14 days.
 New York has averaged 548.